 Get a letter of eligibility from Department of Veterans Affairs verifying a 100% service-connected disability.

 Mail the letter of eligibility and Military License Plate Application.

 - Check the box for Disabled American Veteran plates or Disabled American Veteran tabs.

 - Be sure to sign and date the form.

-Remember to update your Good To Go! account
+4. Update your Good To Go! account

 If you have an account, update it with your new plates:

 5. Renewing your plates

 You’re not required to renew your Disabled American Veteran license plates or tabs.
 You’re also exempt from paying license fees on 1 vehicle per year.
 These plates are good for the life of the veteran.
 You are, however, not exempt from emissions testing if it is required for your vehicle.